 Tires: A third aspect that affects comfort is the bike's tires.
 You want your kids' cruiser bike to have wide, thick tires to better absorb bumps and shocks for a smoother ride.
 Additionally, wider tires can help with balance.

-Additionally, there are numerous safety features, such as headlight, reflective pedals, and bell, that can help announce your child’s presence when approaching a crowded area.
+Additionally, there are numerous safety features, such as headlights, reflective pedals, and bells, that can help announce your child’s presence when approaching a crowded area.
 If any of these items are of interest to you, look for a cruiser bike that includes them.

 Inexpensive: At the low end of the price scale, from $100 to $130, you can find kids' cruiser bikes for the youngest kids, up to eight years old.
 These bikes usually have a smaller frame.